 Posted by Danielle Berrin

-As loathsome and absurd as it may seem to many, Mel Gibson’s plan to produce a movie about the Maccabees is not an existential threat to Jews — unless, of course, he decides to change the ending so that the Maccabees lose.
+As loathsome and absurd as it may seem, Mel Gibson’s plan to produce a movie about the Maccabees is not an existential threat to Jews.
+That is, unless he decides to change the ending so that the Maccabees lose.
+But that's another matter.

-Of course, that a man who, in 2006, turned a drunk-driving arrest into an opportunity to assail Jews for waging all the wars in the world should now set about making a film based on two of the Jewish holy books does seem bizarre.
-Is this Gibson’s attempt at some kind of perversion of teshuvah, or just a deeply insensitive expropriation of Jewish lore?
+That a man who, in 2006, turned a drunk-driving arrest into an opportunity to assail Jews for waging all the wars in the world should now set about making a film based on two of the Jewish holy books does seem utterly bizarre.
+Is this Gibson’s attempt at some kind of perversion of teshuvah (repentance), or just a deeply insensitive expropriation of Jewish lore?

 At best, the notion resonates as a kind of grand farce.